 Building owners may receive a discount from the conversion contribution if they provide direct assistance to manufacturing tenants which relocate in New York City.
-The Board of Standards and Appeals shall administratively review applications and certify that eligible tenants have received the appropriate relocation assistance and have relocated in New York City.
+The Board of Standards and Appeals shall administratively review applications, authorize discounts or exclusions, and certify that the appropriate relocation assistance has been provided.